jordancaraballo/freebsd-cpuset/README.md

 # freebsd-cpuset
-Bash script to balance FreeBSD interrupts using the cpuset tool
+Bash script to balance FreeBSD interrupts using the cpuset tool.

 For multiprocessor (SMP) systems, FreeBSD has the cpuset command to adjust which CPUs a process will use.